ToolGits/Toollibs/README.md

 ## 📜 History

-Toollibs evolved from an earlier discontinued project called **ServerHub**.

-It was rebuilt to focus on:
-- stability
-- structure
-- continuous development
-- real deployment workflow
+> [!NOTE]
+> Toollibs originated from the discontinued **ServerHub** project and has since evolved into a complete modular C++ framework ecosystem

 ---

 ## 🌱 Community

+> [!TIP]
-This is an open project built for learning, experimentation, and contribution.
+> Toollibs is an open project built for learning, experimentation, and contribution.

-You are welcome to:
+>
+> Feel free to:
-- contribute code
+> - contribute code
-- suggest improvements
+> - suggest improvements
-- build modules
+> - build new modules
-- fork and experiment freely
+> - fork and experiment freely

 ---

 ## ⚡ License

-- The license that Toollibs uses is the MIT License (Copyright © 2026)
+- The license that Toollibs uses is the MIT License (Copyright © 2026).